The Ultimate Guide: Hiking The Annapurna Circuit Trek 2024

 How Much Time Do I Need For The Annapurna Circuit Trek?

-This is actually a pretty hard question to answer and prior to doing it, I had heard that it takes about 3 weeks or 20 days to complete the Annapurna Circuit trek.
-After doing it in less time than that, I’d say that 20 day is the amount of times it takes to leisurely hike the entire loop with time to get back to Kathmandu built in.
-Most people who do it aim for 14-16 days for just the hike and end up in Pokhara where they spend a few days to rest and recover.
+This is actually a pretty hard question to answer and prior to doing it, I used to hear that it takes 3 weeks or 20 days to complete the Annapurna Circuit trek.
+After doing it in less time than that, I’d say that 20 days is the amount of times it takes to leisurely hike the entire loop with time to get back to Kathmandu.
+Most people can complete the hike in 14-16 days ending up in Pokhara.

 There are others though, who are more limited on time and want to complete the trek in less time.
 This has led to new shortened itineraries, offered by tour agencies in Kathmandu, to do a trip in as little as 10 days.